Dopex - Project Breakdown | Revelo Intel

 Call Options As Incentives

-This is a service that Dopex is offering to its partners, utilizing European-covered call Options.
-These European (Fixed Expiry) covered call Options are conceived to be slightly ITM, enabling users to extract a minimum intrinsic value at distribution through our secondary market.
+This is a service that Dopex is offering to its partners, utilizing European-covered call options.
+These European (Fixed Expiry) covered call options are conceived to be slightly ITM, enabling users to extract a minimum intrinsic value at distribution through our secondary market.

-This flexibility caters to merc capital looking for quick exits, as they can trade and exit their position whenever desired while protocols have the flexibility to determine the ITM percentage they’d want to allocate to the Options which they can set to discourage quick exits while offering long-term believers the potential to receive greater returns as the derivative’s price increases.
+This flexibility caters to merc capital looking for quick exits, as they can trade and exit their position whenever desired while protocols have the flexibility to determine the ITM percentage they’d want to allocate to the options which they can set to discourage quick exits while offering long-term believers the potential to receive greater returns as the derivative’s price increases.

-In this way, the service allows the composability to cater to both short-term and long-term investors along with an Options market for the protocol token, a new incentive model for the protocol to use, and co-marketing.
+In this way, the service allows the composability to cater to both short-term and long-term investors along with an options market for the protocol token, a new incentive model for the protocol to use, and co-marketing.

 The service provides the following core benefits.